n8n-io/n8n-docs/docs/courses/level-one/chapter-1.md

 ## Getting started

-The first step is setting up n8n.
+Begin by setting up n8n.
 There are two ways you can do this:

 - [n8n Cloud](https://app.n8n.cloud/register){:target="_blank" .external} - Hosted solution, no installation needed.
 Great for all levels of experience.
 - [Self-host](/hosting/){:target="_blank" .external} - Recommended for advanced users with technical knowledge